DanielPFlorian/Transformers-Github-Semantic-Search/README.md

 python semantic_search.py "your search question here"
 ```

-Replace `\"your search question here\"` with the question you want to search for in the issues.
+Replace `"your search question here"` with the question you want to search for in the issues.
 For example:

 ```bash
 python semantic_search.py "How to use transformers for text classification?"